 If you're a Veteran who has recently filed for bankruptcy, you may be wondering if you can still use your benefits to get a VA home loan.
-It is possible to get a VA loan after bankruptcy, but it can impact your eligibility.
+It is possible to get a VA loan after bankruptcy, but your eligibility may be influenced by several factors:

 Most lenders require you to wait for a specified period of time after bankruptcy before you can qualify for a VA loan.
 This is known as a VA bankruptcy waiting period.
 While it does delay your eligibility, it is often a much shorter time frame than the required bankruptcy waiting period for a conventional loan.
-The length of time you must wait varies depending on several factors.
-One of the most important is whether you've claimed Chapter 13 or Chapter 7 bankruptcy.
+The length of time you must wait varies mostly on whether you've claimed Chapter 13 or Chapter 7 bankruptcy.

 Chapter 13 bankruptcy is known as a “reorganization bankruptcy."
 It creates a court-supervised plan for repaying your outstanding debts.
 Chapter 7 bankruptcy, also called a “liquidation bankruptcy,” requires you to sell certain assets to repay your creditors.

 Here’s a closer look at how each of these options impact your VA loan bankruptcy waiting period.

 A Chapter 13 bankruptcy typically only requires you to wait 12 months from the date you filed for bankruptcy protection.